 - Weather (weather station)

-The values measured by each sensor must be robustly transmitted from cage to feeding barge or feed center.
+The values measured by each sensor must be robustly transmitted from pen to feeding barge or feed center.
 ScaleAQ has various solutions for this, so that the infrastructure can be adapted to local needs.
 For example, if you have our camera solutions, we use existing cables and power cabinets.
-We can also transmit sensor data wirelessly from cage to barge, and optionally further than the barge if the barge does not have a stable network.
-There are no restrictions on the number of sensors you can place per cage.
+We can also transmit sensor data wirelessly from pen to barge, and optionally further than the barge if the barge does not have a stable network.
+There are no restrictions on the number of sensors you can place per pen.

 3. Visualization, storage and analysis